5 Encouraging Tithe and Offering Messages

 Inspire Generosity

-Tithing is a complicated topic.
+Christian tithing is a complicated topic.
 But the Bible isn’t afraid to talk about how we should use our money, and the church shouldn’t be, either.
-Even if you don’t use these sample sermons on tithes, we hope they inspire you to find other ways to bring the ancient truths of Scripture into our modern understanding of money.
+Even if you don’t use these sample sermons on tithes, we hope they inspire you to find other ways to bring the ancient truths of God’s Word into our modern understanding of money.

 Discover how else your church can effectively teach generosity despite the awkwardness that comes with it.
 Download the free ebook today!